rlopez44/cboy/README.md

 A Nintendo Game Boy and Game Boy Color emulator written in C.

 # Compiling the Emulator
-In order to compile the emulator, you must have [SDL2](https://www.libsdl.org/) installed on your machine (the library and development files).
+In order to compile the emulator, you must have [SDL3](https://www.libsdl.org/) installed on your machine (the library and development files).
-For example, to install SDL2 on Debian/Ubuntu, run:
+For example, to install SDL3 on Arch Linux, run:

-    apt install libsdl2-dev

-or on Arch-based systems:

-    pacman -S sdl2
+    pacman -S sdl3

-or on MacOS using Homebrew:

-    brew install sdl2

 There are three builds of the emulator available: a release build, a profiling build (for use with `gprof`), and a debug build; these